Eastwick College

 Overview

-Eastwick College, an NCCRS member organization since May 2022, mission is to prepare students for meaningful careers in a supportive environment that embraces diversity and promotes lifelong learning.
+Eastwick College, has been an NCCRS member organization since May 2022.
+Their mission is to prepare students for meaningful careers in a supportive environment that embraces diversity and promotes lifelong learning.
 Eastwick College’s programs provide students with the skills and knowledge to meet the needs of employers and the community.
 To this end, Eastwick College upholds the following institutional goals:

 - To offer relevant programs that meet the demands of the workplace.